Utilisation can be measured against a person's capacity or their billable target. Monitoring utilisation helps you understand a key business metric.

 When looking at the Resourcing by Availability screen, the combined capacity is represented by the grey line and the combined utilisation target by the pink line.

-A person with a 40 hour work week capacity and a utilisation target of 75% would be expected/budgeted to record 30 hours per week against bilalble projects.
+A person with a 40 hour work week capacity and a utilisation target of 75% would be expected/budgeted to record 30 hours per week against billable activities.

 Monitoring utilisation of people provides valuable insight to your workforce.
-All timesheet entries are automatically categorised as billable or non-billable, and combined with leave and holidays, provide a complete picture of the high level effort for all staff.
+Timesheets and future resourcing is automatically categorised and combined with leave and holidays, provide a complete picture of the high level effort for all staff.

-Effort can be compared to capacity (total hours available for work) as well as a billable hours target - providing a great yardstick for measuring your workforce performance.
+Effort can be compared to capacity (total hours available for work) as well as against a set target.

 There are a number of utilisation reports in Projectworks to help with monitoring utilisation performance.